 - 69. Potential capacity substitutions shall be validated through network analysis.
-The objective shall be to avoid incremental increase in risk14.
+The objective shall be to avoid incremental increase in risk17.
 Hence National Grid will not propose capacity substitution where this results, under planning scenarios, in the capability of the NTS being reduced below that required. - 70.
 The capacity substitution objective is to minimise investment that would otherwise be required to satisfy demand for Incremental Obligated Entry Capacity.
 Substitution opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Grid's network development decisions.
 This shall include existing commitments, including capacities and pressures, on the network.
 Substitutions shall not be accepted if this puts at risk National Grid's ability to deliver its existing commitments (including capacity reservations pursuant to a PARCA).
-These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the National Grid annual planning procedures. - 71.
-The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code.
+These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the Transmission Planning Code a copy of which can be found on the National Grid http://www2.nationalgrid.com/UK/Industry-information/Future-of-Energy/Gas-Ten-Year-Statement/Transmission-Planning-Code/.

-14 Substitution may affect system capability.
-National Grid will assess whether a potential substitution would result in an increased risk of a constraint on the network.
+result in an increased risk of a constraint on the network.